 The IRS is extending payroll tax credits to eligible small and midsize businesses

 Businesses should also work with their banks, credit unions and other lenders.
 The Federal Deposit Insurance Corporation (FDIC) encouraged financial institutions by stating: “A financial institution’s prudent efforts to modify the terms on existing loans for affected customers will not be subject to examiner criticism.”

 U.S. Centers for Disease Control

-The CDC provides guidance for employers on maintaining business activity, working from home, cleaning and other topics at its COVID-19 page linked here:
+The CDC provides guidance for employers on maintaining business activity, working from home, cleaning and other topics here.

 Commonwealth of Kentucky

 The Governor’s daily briefings are livestreamed at 5 p.m. on the administration’s Facebook page and YouTube channel.
 As well, they are saved and available for replay at both those locations.

 Each briefing is followed a couple hours later by a news release, available in the News Section toward the bottom of www.kentucky.gov.

 Employers and residents can stay up to date on the latest Kentucky COVID-19 information at:

 Reporting hotline: The COVID-19 Reporting Hotline 833-KY SAFER (833-597-2337) for complaints about non-compliance with coronavirus mandates.
 Labor Cabinet personnel will monitor the hotline from 7:30 a.m. to 9 p.m.
 ET.
 Kentuckians can visit the website www.kysafer.ky.gov to make online complaints.